Mrekyle/Mrekyle/README.md

 ### Mrekyle

-Currently an enrolled student on the Code Institute Full Stack Developer Program.
+Graduate of the Code Institute Full Stack Developer program.
 Which has allows me to gain a particularly strong set of Front and Back-End skills.
 Proficient with Python, SQL, HTML, CSS and JavaScript.

-Currently seeking a new opportunity within the Web Development sector, with my first role as a Junior Front End Developer or a Junior Full Stack Developer.
+Currently seeking a new opportunity within the Web Development sector, with a role as a Junior Front End Developer or a Junior Full Stack Developer.
 Where I can showcase my existing skills and progress my current skills further.

 ---